bolderflight/invensense-imu/README.md

 ```C++
 Mpu9250 mpu9250(&SPI, 2);
 ```

+**void Config(TwoWire &ast;bus, const uint8_t addr)** This is required when using the default constructor and sets up the I2C bus and I2C address.

+**void Config(SPIClass &ast;spi, const uint8_t cs)** This is required when using the default constructor and sets up the SPI bus and chip select pin.

 **bool Begin()** Initializes communication with the sensor and configures the default sensor ranges, sampling rates, and low pass filter settings.
 The default accelerometer range is +/- 16g and the default gyro range is +/- 2,000 deg/s.
 The default sampling rate is 1000 Hz and the low-pass filter is set to a cutoff frequency of 184 Hz.
 True is returned if communication is able to be established with the sensor and configuration completes successfully, otherwise, false is returned.
 The communication bus is not initialized within this library and must be initialized seperately; this enhances compatibility with other sensors that may on the same bus.